Walt Disney World Speedway: End of professional racing

-Richard Petty Driving Experience / Indy Racing Experience / Exotic Driving Experience
+Driving Experiences

 During the off-season in 1997, the track began hosting the Richard Petty Driving Experience, a stock car-based racing organization that allowed the general public to drive real NASCAR machines, or ride along with a professional driver and served as the track's primary function, year-round.
 It was the only track used by the RPDE that, weather permitting, operated roughly 365 days a year.
 To assist in the increased ingress and egress, a one-lane automobile tunnel was built for the 1997 season.
-In the summer of 1999, a new visitor's center and gift shop was built to permanently house operations for RPDE.
+In the summer of 1999, a new visitor center and gift shop was built to permanently house operations for RPDE.
 A new modest garage facility was built for them also.
 The operation had previously worked out of trailers and tents, without significant utilities.

 On November 13, 2008, it was announced that the track would be shared with the Indy Racing Experience, a similar program to RPDE.
 The IndyCar two-seater machine would be used for fan ride-alongs, and Indy cars would also be available to be driven by fans.
 After appearing at various tracks on a largely irregular schedule, the Indy Racing Experience made the track its permanent year-round home.

 On January 16, 2012, a new driving experience started business at Walt Disney World Speedway geared towards high end "supercars" called the Exotic Driving Experience.
 Modifications were made to the speedway's infield to create an "Exotics Course" which was a one-mile layout that ran clockwise and combined part of the oval with a street-style course.